+The resolution of the self-intersections, described in the proof above, along a line of double-points ending in a boundary component is pictured in Figure~\ref{figure: FriedBord}: before and after the resolution.
+The resolution of triple points of intersection, coming generically from the transverse intersections of two branches of double points, are not an issue, since we can locally resolve one branch after another in any order and extend this resolution away, see Figure~\ref{figure: Desingularize}.
+Similarly, there might be lines of double points ending at the boundary of the balls $B_i$ surrounding singular points.
+We resolve them outside, up to the boundary of the balls.

+In order to finish the proof of Proposition~\ref{corollary: embedded}, we apply Lemma \ref{lemma: desingularization} to~$S_0$ and $R_\lambda$ to get a surface $S$ and remark that it is easy to perform these surgery operations and keep the constraint of passing through the point $z$.
+Since~$S_0$ was $\partial$-strong as the projection of an ECH curve, then one checks that~$S$ can be taken to be $\partial$-strong .

-Every positive or negative hyperbolic periodic orbit of $\partial \overline{S}$ having asymptotic self-linking number $0$ with~ $\overline{S}$ has local degree $1$ or $2$: this is the only slope possible for an approaching embedded surface of vanishing asymptotic self-linking number. \end{proof}
+Finally, along every positive or negative hyperbolic periodic orbit of $\partial {S}$ having self-linking number $0$ with~${S}$ (see Definition~\ref{defn: link}), the surface~$S$ is made of longitudinal annuli that do not intersect the stable and unstable directions.
+Since these annuli are embedded, their coordinates in a (longitude-meridian) basis are primitive, hence they can only have local degree $1$ if the orbit is positive hyperbolic or~$2$ if the orbit is negative hyperbolic. \end{proof}

-Observe that the surface $\overline{S}$ might have several connected components, but each connected component is an $R_\lambda$-section with boundary (because a closed surface cannot be transverse to a Reeb vector field).
+Observe that the surface ${S}$ constructed above might have several connected components, but each connected component is a $\partial$-strong $R_\lambda$-section with boundary, because a closed surface cannot be transverse to a Reeb vector field.

-\begin{lemma} There exists a finite number of $R_\lambda$-sections with disjoint interiors, intersecting all orbits of $R_\lambda$, and such that if an orbit of $R_\lambda$ is not asymptotically linking this collection of sections, it has to converge to one of their boundary components, which is a hyperbolic periodic orbit of the flow with local multiplicity $1$ or $2$ (every boundary component of an $R_\lambda$-section mapping to this orbit is degree $1$ or $2$).